-Tom Clarkson is a former federal prosecutor who represents businesses and individuals in government investigations, False Claims Act litigation, complex civil litigation, and white collar criminal defense.
+Tom Clarkson is a former federal prosecutor who represents businesses and individuals in government investigations, False Claims Act (“FCA”) litigation, complex civil litigation, and white collar criminal defense.
+He has been recognized by Chambers USA as a “one to watch” in White-Collar Crime and Government Investigations.
 Tom leads the firm’s health care fraud and False Claims Act practices.

 Before founding Griffin Durham Tanner and Clarkson, Tom led a nationally recognized Department of Justice unit responsible for prosecuting complex civil and criminal fraud out of the Southern District of Georgia.
 In addition to his supervisory responsibilities, he led some of the office’s most complex and significant criminal cases in the office.
 During his tenure with the Department of Justice, he tried cases involving public corruption, health care fraud, pill mills, wire/mail fraud, and violent crime — all resulting in guilty verdicts.
 Tom led investigations resulting in numerous plea agreements involving over $1.5 billion dollars, including prosecutions of physicians, nurses, pharmacists, marketers, and executives.
 In FY 2019, he led his unit to become the third most productive criminal health care fraud unit in the entire Department of Justice.
 Tom also prosecuted some of the first COVID-19 fraud cases in the district, including cases involving the Small Business Administration (“SBA”) Paycheck Protection Program and Economic Injury Disaster Loans.

-Tom also has a broad civil practice.
-He led and supervised False Claims Act investigations that have resulted in numerous seven- and eight-figure settlements.
-Tom also has supervised and led civil Controlled Substances Act (“CSA”) investigations that resulted in record-setting settlements and judgments.
+Tom also maintains a broad civil practice.
+During his government service, he led and supervised False Claims Act investigations that have resulted in numerous seven- and eight-figure settlements.
+Tom supervised and led civil Controlled Substances Act (“CSA”) investigations that resulted in record-setting settlements and judgments.
 Tom’s civil CSA experience includes litigating cases from complaint, through the penalty hearing phase, and ultimately to judgment.
 He has significant experience with the False Claims Act (including qui tam whistleblower actions), Stark Law, and Anti-Kickback Statute.

 For his efforts at DOJ, Tom has been recognized by the Federal Bureau of Investigation, Department of Health and Human Services, Drug Enforcement Administration, Department of the Army, and Legal Services Corporation.